Gulf of Honduras: History

-Columbian

-20th century

 In 1012 December 1989, the Central American Integration System established the Commission for the Environment and Development, a body charged with coordinating environmental protection policies, projects, and programmes across the region.
 Upon the 12 October 1994 signing of the Alliance for the Sustainable Development of Central America, the Commission adopted its first regional environmental management plan.
-In 1995 and 2005, the Commission secured grant financing for its work in the Gulf.
+In 1995 and 2005, the Commission secured grant financing for its work in the gulf.
 (Note: Namely, the 19952001 Central American Regional Environmental Programme (aka the PROARCA/Costas Project), and the 20052012 Environmental Protection and Maritime Transport Pollution Control in the Gulf of Honduras Project (aka the Gulf of Honduras Project) (CRC 2022, GEF 2012, IDB 2022a, IDB 2022b, SIC 2009a).)

-In 1996, nine NGOs in Belize, Guatemala, and Honduras established the Trinational Alliance for the Conservation of the Gulf of Honduras (aka TRIGOH).
-The alliance seeks to harmonise members' management policies for marine and coastal protected areas in the Gulf, and to coordinate their management and research activities.
+In 1996, nine NGOs in Belize, Guatemala, and Honduras established the Trinational Alliance for the Conservation of the Gulf of Honduras.
+The alliance seeks to harmonise members' management policies for marine and coastal protected areas in the gulf and to coordinate their management and research activities.